sesam-io/tutorial/globals/README.md

 ## Input

-Two sources of customers, customer system and order system.
-Orders reference customers from the order system.
+Two sources of customers, crm system and erp system.
+Erp orders reference customers from the erp system.

 ## Merge